efarish/portfolio/llm/rag_ondemand/README.md

 1. `create=app` - The IaC that defines the AWS stack.
 1. `create-pipeline` - A CodePipeline used to build the Docker image and deploy the stack defined in `create-app`.
 1. `update-pipeline` - A CodePipeline used to rebuild and deploy the Docker image to ECS.

+## Lessons Learned

+LlamaIndex makes it easy to develop RAG services.
+The limited load testing I did discovered bottlenecks I hadn't considered.
+In this case, the token rate limit for my OpenAI account limited the number of simultaneous requests I could make to the service.